apecloud/kubeblocks/docs/user_docs/cli/kbcli_cluster_configure.md

 ```
       --component strings            Specify the name of Component to be updated.
 If the cluster has only one component, unset the parameter.
       --config-file string           Specify the name of the configuration file to be updated (e.g. for mysql: --config-file=my.cnf).
-What templates or configure files are available for this cluster can refer to kbcli sub command: 'kbcli cluster describe-configure'.
+What templates or configure files are available for this cluster can refer to kbcli sub command: 'kbcli cluster describe-config'.
       --config-spec string           Specify the name of the configuration template to be updated (e.g. for apecloud-mysql: --config-spec=mysql-3node-tpl).
-What templates or configure files are available for this cluster can refer to kbcli sub command: 'kbcli cluster describe-configure'.
+What templates or configure files are available for this cluster can refer to kbcli sub command: 'kbcli cluster describe-config'.
   -h, --help                         help for configure
       --name string                  OpsRequest name. if not specified, it will be randomly generated
       --set strings                  Specify updated parameter list.
-For details about the parameters, refer to kbcli sub command: 'kbcli cluster describe-configure'.
+For details about the parameters, refer to kbcli sub command: 'kbcli cluster describe-config'.
       --ttlSecondsAfterSucceed int   Time to live after the OpsRequest succeed
 ```